ws111994/Guide-to-Notion/index.md

 8 GB free hard-drive space<br>

 **Windows**<br>
-Windows Windows 10 x64<br>
+Windows Windows 10 x64 or later <br>
 Intel Core™ i3 / AMD A10 processor or better<br>
 1 GB RAM (2 GB or more recommended)<br>
 8 GB free hard-drive space<br>

 ## Software Versions

-This guide uses Notion 2.15 desktop app on a Mac OS system.
+This guide uses Notion version 2.15 desktop app on a Mac OS system.

 If you do are on windows machine, order of menus might slightly differ but general procedure will be identical.